BitheadsDev/Microbit-Thermostat-Controlled-Fan/README.md

 * Part one – showing the fan in action: https://www.youtube.com/watch?v=0b-i0Yfr5sA
 * Part two – showing how to construct the circuit: https://www.youtube.com/watch?v=7HUZakzsjN4

+## View the circuit

+There is a png and a Fritz file included in this repo that illutrates how the circuit was put together.

 ## Details and controls

 * The user can select the temperature that the fan will be active above by using the Micro:bit buttons